Into the Sun (2005 film): Plot

 Meanwhile, Hunter's relentless pursuit of Kuroda increasingly endangers those associated with him.
-First, Kuroda has godfather Ishikawa murdered, making Kojima the new leader of Ishikawa's Yakuza outfit.
-Mac gets out of his depth while investigating and is also brutally murdered.
+First, Kuroda has godfather Ishikawa murdered, making Kojima the new leader of Ishikawa's yakuza outfit.
+Mack gets out of his depth while investigating and is also brutally murdered.
 But when Kuroda has Hunter's fiancée Nayako savagely slaughtered by sword, Hunter's search for Kuroda becomes devastatingly personal.
 Teaming up with CIA operative Jewel and tattoo artist Fudomyo-o, whose wife and young child were also killed by Kuroda, Hunter sets out to take down Kuroda.

 By nightfall, Fudomyo-o and Hunter arrive at the temple Kuroda uses as his hideout.
 One-by-one they take on all the members of Kuroda's group with katanas.
 Mei Ling, former student of Hunter and daughter of his sifu, who was killed by Chen, also arrives just in time to save Fudomyo-o and then teams up with the two men.
-After Fudomyo-o survives being shot during a confrontation Kuroda.
-Hunter then appears and ferociously battles Kuroda, ultimately killing him by slashing his chest.
+After Fudomyo-o survives being shot during a confrontation with Kuroda, Hunter then appears and ferociously battles Kuroda, ultimately killing him by slashing his chest.
 They then leave Kuroda's temple hideout.

 The next day, Mei Ling, Fudomyo-o and Hunter hold a memorial service to offer their respects to Nayako.
-At the same time, a Yakuza ceremony is held to formally make Kojima the successor leader.
+At the same time, a yakuza ceremony is held to formally make Kojima the successor leader.
 Jewel and her CIA "professional cleaning company crew" arrive at Kuroda's hideout and quickly coat virtually everything with a gooey blue substance.
 The local authorities arrive shortly thereafter to investigate the scene, and are puzzled by what they find.
 They take the bodies of Kuroda and his henchmen for autopsy as the weapons are collected for forensic criminal investigation.
 As the chief inspector comments that the blue goo will keep them from gathering fingerprints, Hunter returns to the park where he and Nayako used to hang out in order to grieve and remember her.